omnetpp/omnetpp/doc/src/userguide/launcher.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 |omnet++| IDE adds a new Eclipse launch configuration type, :guilabel:`|omnet++| Simulation`, that supports launching
 simulation executables.
-To create a new run configuration, open the :guilabel:`Run Configurations...` dialog.
+To create a new run configuration, open the :guilabel:`Run Configurations` dialog.
 In the
 dialog, select :guilabel:`|omnet++| Simulation` from the tree, and click the :guilabel:`New launch configuration` icon in
 the top-left corner.
 A blank launch configuration is created; you can give it a name at the top of the form that
 appears.